 Exam papers and answer booklets must not be removed from the exam venue.

 Should misconduct or irregular practices be suspected by the exam supervisor an Alleged Academic Misconduct statement will be lodged.
 The incident may then be dealt with under the provisions of the Student Misconduct policy.

 What do I do if I cannot attend my exam?

-For more information about exams, we recommend you read the UWS Examination policy and UWS Special Consideration policy.
+For more information about deferred exams please read the UWS Examination policy and UWS Special Consideration policy.
 Access to a deferred exam is a privilege and not an automatic right.